vmspike/pi-tools/tricolor-led/README.md

 - clone this repo and go to the dir with sources, e.g. `cd ./pi-tools/tricolor-led/tricolor-led-1.0.0/`
 - run `dch -i` to set proper changelog entry
 - run `cd ./` to apply changed PWD (if dch have renamed current dir)
-- Build the package: `debuild -uc -us -b`, if all is fine you'll find it in parent dir `../`
+- build the package: `debuild -uc -us -b`, if all is fine you'll find it in parent dir `../`

 Output of `led man`:
 ```